Excel Functions Tutorials

 All the formats are a set of 6 different format options.
 We have limited control over these formatting options.

 We can do very limited modifications to these formatting.
-If need be we can customizee this formatting.
+If need be we can customize this formatting.

-The six types of formatting option are Number Formatting, Border, Font, Patters, Alignments, and Width/Weight.
+The six types of formatting options are Number Formatting, Border, Font, Patters, Alignments, and Width/Weight.

 Step 1: Select the formatted data first.

 Step 2: Click on AutoFormat and click on Options…

 Step 3: This will open up all the 6 six types of formatting options.
 Here we can select and deselect formatting options.
 The live preview will be going on according to your changes.

 In the above table, I have unchecked the Border format option.
 Look at all the format options border format is gone for all the formats.
 Similarly, we can check and uncheck boxes according to our wishes.

 Example #3 – Remove AutoFormat Design